Course

 After completing this course, the student can

-- independently analyze existing leadership and HRM theories and methods relevant for international HRM problems.
+- Independently analyze leadership and HRM theories and methods relevant to international HRM problems.

-- apply evidence-based knowledge on work environment and responsible leadership behavior in existing practice to assess and develop systems for recruitment, employee development, retention, appraisals, rewards and HSE.
+- Apply evidence-based knowledge of the work environment and responsible leadership behavior in existing practice to assess and develop systems for recruitment, employee development, retention, appraisals, rewards, and HSE.

-- analyze and make use of work environment- and work force data sources in an independent and critical way, participate in planning, implementation and controlling in HRM and HSE systems.
+- Analyze and use work environment and workforce data sources in an independent and critical way; participate in planning, implementation, and control in HRM and HSE systems.

-- analyze different HRM and HSE systems in different cultures and make suggestions for improvements in organizational diversity practice, teamwork and job description systems.
+- Analyze different HRM and HSE systems in different cultures and suggest improvements in organizational diversity practice, teamwork, and job description systems.

 General competence: